Hazardous Waste Procedure

 - You must dispose of outdated and unneeded chemicals as hazardous waste.

 - You are required to conduct weekly Satellite Accumulation Area (SAA) inspections if you are managing waste on the Biddeford campus.
-Contact EHS if you need a weekly inspection log form or see the Forms section of the EHS web page.
+Contact EHS if you need a weekly inspection log (PDF) form or see our Forms webpage.

-- Email EHS with questions regarding hazardous waste and to request hazardous waste pick-ups.
+- Contact EHS with questions regarding hazardous waste and to request hazardous waste pick-ups.

 The Maine Department of Environmental Protection and EPA conduct hazardous waste compliance inspections.
-The inspectors may enter any lab, shop or other facility that uses hazardous materials to audit hazardous waste management practices in that facility.
+The inspectors may enter any lab, shop, or another facility that uses hazardous materials to audit hazardous waste management practices in that facility.

 EHS conducts regular Laboratory Safety Inspections.